Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Models

-The first model we consider is given by $f(Q,T) = -\dfrac{Q}{G_N} + b T$.
-Where $b$ is a constant parameter, and if it is equal to $b=0$ this model reduces to the Friedmann equations of $\Lambda CDM$.
-By solving equations (\ref{eqn:firstFriedmannEquation}) and (\ref{eqn:secondFriedmannEquation}) for $p$ and $\rho$ and taking their ratio we get the equation of state
+Where $b$ is a constant parameter.
+When $b=0$ this model has the field equations of $\Lambda$CDM (without the term $\Lambda$).
+By solving equations (\ref{eqn:firstFriedmannEquation}) and (\ref{eqn:secondFriedmannEquation}) for $p$,$\rho$ and taking their ratio, we get the equation of state

-To solve this equation we need to take an ansatz in the form of $\omega$, and because of the discussion made in the last section, this EoS should be dark energy-like. \\
+To solve this equation we need to take an ansatz on the form of $w$ and because of the discussion made in the last section, this EoS should be dark energy-like (at late-times).
+Following \cite{arora2021constraining} we considered a parametric form of the equation of state given by \cite{mukherjee2016acceleration}